-Other potential food handlers (food technology, classroom baking, cookery club, nursery and other staff serving snacks and treats etc.), will be made aware of information about the Major Food Allergens, and understand that they must take this into account when planning any food-related activity for children with known allergies.
+Other potential food handlers (food technology, classroom baking, cookery club, nursery and other staff serving snacks and treats etc.), will be made aware of information about the 14 Food Allergens | Anaphylaxis UK, so they can take it into account when planning any food-related activities for children with known allergies.
+Staff are also trained to be alert to signs that a child may have a previously unknown allergy or has developed a new one.

-Staff or volunteers working with food in play, or the curriculum will receive sufficient instruction on and follow the good practice outlined in Section 4.11.1 above in managing exposure to allergens.
+Staff or volunteers working with food in play, the curriculum, or other school activities will receive sufficient instruction on and follow the good practice outlined in Section 4.11.1 above in managing exposure to allergens.